 - Participate in an Apprenticeship Program

 After graduating from a vocational training institute, you can sign up for an apprenticeship program.
 This program will give you a chance to learn about entry level welding.
-While working as an apprentice, you will acquire skills that will help you with your later jobs.

 - Obtain Certifications

 You can then get yourself certified through the American Welding Society (AWS).
 The welding certification usually includes a written test and a welding test.
 Having a specialized welding certification in hand will make you a more desirable and marketable candidate.